 I mean, it's unconscionable.

-The Tuskegee Airmen had nothing to do with that study.
+The Tuskegee airmen had nothing to do with that study.

 They were World War II heroes.

-But of course, Joe got it wrong.
+And of course, Joe got it wrong.

 Oh, get this.

-Now Biden is nominated, another Hunter connected lawyer to the DOJ.
+Now Biden is nominated another Hunter-connected lawyer to the DOJ.

-But this Washington Examiner has this story.
+The Washington Examiner has this story.

 Wow.

-He announced uh today.
+He announced today.

 Well, why announce it on a Monday or Tuesday or Wednesday?